microsoft/Federal-Business-Applications/demos/transcript-demo-power+azure/readme.md

 #### Properties

 **OnVisible**: When the screen loads, several global variables are set:
-- glbShowSuccess: Used to show/hide the Success message when upload is completed
+- **glbShowSuccess**: Used to show/hide the Success message when upload is completed
-- glbSelectedFileName: Stores the file name of the selected file
+- **glbSelectedFileName**: Stores the file name of the selected file
-- glbSelectedTranscript: Stores the selected transcript from from the left hand gallery (galTranscripts_Main)
+- **glbSelectedTranscript**: Stores the selected transcript from from the left hand gallery (galTranscripts_Main)
-- glbCurrentPhrase: Used on the next screen, to identify the current recogonized phrase based on the current playback point in the audio controller
+- **glbCurrentPhrase**: Used on the next screen, to identify the current recogonized phrase based on the current playback point in the audio controller
-- glbMode: Used on the next screen to toggle between Edit and View display modes via the Edit Button
+- **glbMode**: Used on the next screen to toggle between Edit and View display modes via the Edit Button

 #### Controls
+**frmUpload**:
-**frmUpload**: The form is connected to the SharePoint list.
+The form is connected to the SharePoint list.
 In my demo, it's a simple list with only one field, **Title**.
 Some of properties have been updated:
 - **DefaultMode**: ```FormMode.New```
 - **OnSuccess**: *When the form successfully creates the SPO list item, THEN run three functions concurrently (to improve performance)*
   ```